asjadnaqvi/Pakistan-national-budgets/README.md

 Invidual budget files are in their respective folders.
 Master files combine 2020 and 2021 budgets for comparison.

+**Note**: The files are generated using pattern recognition alogorithms, a lot of which had to fine tuned.
+The files can contain errors.
+If you come across some data issues, then please report them.

 ### Interactive visualizations:

-The interactive visualization is made in [Flourish](https://flourish.studio/), an online dataviz platform.
+The interactive visualizations are made in [Flourish](https://flourish.studio/), an online dataviz platform.
 Since this is all open-source, the visualizations can be duplicated and edited:

 **2020-2021:** https://public.flourish.studio/visualisation/2841995/